Schomburg Center for Research in Black Culture: Collection

-It also includes the papers of Lawrence Brown (1893–1973), Melva L. Price, Ralph Bunche, Léon Damas, William Pickens, Hiram Rhodes Revels, Clarence Cameron White.
+Additionally, it includes the papers of Lawrence Brown (1893–1973), Melva L. Price, Ralph Bunche, Léon Damas, Thomas Henderson Kerr Jr., William Pickens, Hiram Rhodes Revels, Clarence Cameron White.
 The collection also includes manuscripts of Alexander Crummell and John Edward Bruce, manuscripts of Slavery, Abolitionism and on the West Indies, and letters and unpublished manuscripts of Langston Hughes.
 It includes some papers from Christian Fleetwood, Paul Robeson (restricted), Booker T. Washington, and Schomburg himself.
 It includes musical recordings, black and jazz periodicals, rare books and pamphlets, and tens of thousands of art objects.
 The center's collection includes documents signed by Toussaint Louverture and a rare recording of a speech by Marcus Garvey.

-The center also acts as the literary representative of the heirs of Claude McKay.
+The Claude McKay Estate is represented by the Faith Childs Literary Agency.
+In the past, the center had acted as the literary representative of the heirs of Claude McKay.